 The Company intends to advance the Properties to a Pre-Feasibility study and initiate permitting.
-As part of this work, the Company will complete exploration and condemnation drilling, geotechnical and hydrological investigations and metallurgical studies on the properties.
+As part of this work, the Company is now carrying out exploration and condemnation drilling, geotechnical and hydrological investigations and metallurgical studies on the properties.